Jose Altuve Player Props: Astros vs. Rangers

 Jose Altuve At The Plate

-- Altuve is hitting .265 with eight doubles, five home runs and 18 walks.
+- Altuve has eight doubles, six home runs and 18 walks while batting .271.

-- Altuve has picked up a hit in 60% of his 30 games this year, with at least two hits in 26.7% of those games.
+- Altuve has picked up a hit in 19 of 31 games this year, with multiple hits nine times.

-- He has homered in 16.7% of his games this season, and 3.8% of his trips to the plate.
+- Looking at the 31 games he has played this year, he's homered in six of them (19.4%), and in 4.3% of his trips to the dish.

+- In 35.5% of his games this year, Altuve has had at least one RBI.
+He's picked up more than one in 12.9% and driven in three or more of his team's runs in two contests.

-- He has scored in 16 of 30 games this year, and more than once 6 times.
+- He has scored in 17 of 31 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.